PRECIOUS-Gold prices ease, softer dollar limits losses

 By Arundhati Sarkar

-Jan 23 (Reuters) - Gold prices slipped on Monday as investors positioned for U.S. economic data this week that could influence the Federal Reserve's future policy, with a softer dollar cushioning further losses in bullion.
+Jan 23 (Reuters) - Gold prices ticked lower on Monday as investors positioned for U.S. economic data this week that could influence the Federal Reserve's future policy, with a softer dollar cushioning further losses in bullion.

 "Gold still looking well supported despite the pullback from last week's peaks, and currently has support at $1,896 and could well gain further momentum once next week's central bank meetings are out of the way," said Michael Hewson, chief markets analyst at CMC Markets.